mlfranks/tessie/README.md

 # tessie

-Etymology: tessie sounds better than TC (box), for temperature cycling (box)

 ## Information
 This is a fork of `ursl/tessie`.
 Some modifications have been made for compatibility with PSI coldboxes at ETH Zurich.
+This `development` branch will be used to test features.

 ## Installation
 >[!IMPORTANT]